 -

-Roll the dough out to a thickness of about 1 cm (a little less than ½-inch)
+Roll the dough out to a thickness of about 1 cm – slightly less than ½ inch.

 -

-Using a cookie cutter or glass, cut out rounds about 7 cm to 7½ cm (2¾ inch to 3 inch) in diameter (keep the cuts as close together as possible).
+Using a cookie cutter or glass, cut out rounds about 7 cm to 7½ cm – 2¾ to 3 inches in diameter, keeping the cuts as close together as possible.

 -

-Gather up the leftover pieces, give a quick knead to bring the pieces together, return the dough to the bowl, cover and leave to rise in a warm place until doubled in volume, about ½ hour, and then proceed to roll out and cut out other rounds.
-Repeat until you run out of dough.
+Gather the leftover dough, knead briefly to bring it together, return it to the bowl, cover, and leave to rise again in a warm place until doubled.
+This takes about ½ hour.
+Roll it out and cut more rounds.
+Continue until all the dough is used.

 -

-Put the rounds on a deep baking tray lined with the sheets of baking paper (sprayed with vegetable oil spray) that you prepared before.
+Place the dough rounds on a deep baking tray lined with the prepared baking paper sheets sprayed lightly with vegetable oil.

 -